hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/10_THE_FIERY_CROSS.md

 +++

-Rejoice and fear not for the waves that swell.
+> Rejoice and fear not for the waves that swell.
-The storms that thunder, winds that sweep.
+> The storms that thunder, winds that sweep.
-Always our Captain holds the rudder well.
+> Always our Captain holds the rudder well.

-He does not sleep.
+> He does not sleep.

-Arabindo Ghose.
+> Arabindo Ghose.

-nnHAT, for nearly eighteen years of his life, Mr. Tilcik was involved in a private litigation, arising out of an unnatural alliance between an inexperienced young widow, a number of unscrupulous persons inimical
+That, for nearly eighteen years of his life, Mr. Tilak was involved in a private litigation, arising out of an unnatural alliance between an inexperienced young widow, a number of unscrupulous persons inimical